mongodb/docs/source/reference/mongoimport.rst

 .. option:: --db [db], -d [db]

    Use the ``--db`` option to specify a database for :program:`mongoimport` to restore data.
-If you do not specify a "``[db]``", new databases will be created corresponding to the databases where the data originated and data may be overwritten.
+If you do not specify a "``[db]``", :program:`mongoimport` creates new databases that correspond to the databases where data originated and data may be overwritten.
 Use this option to restore data into a MongoDB instance that already has data, or to restore only some data in the specified backup.

-TODO factcheck

 .. option:: --collection [collection], -c [collection]

    Use the :option:`--collection` option to specify a collection for :program:`mongorestore` to restore.
-If you do not specify a "``[collection]``", all collections will be restored or created.
+If you do not specify a "``[collection]``", :program:`mongoimport` imports all collections created.
 Existing data may be overwritten.
 Use this option to restore data into a MongoDB instance that already has data, or to restore only some data in the specified imported data set.
 .. option:: --fields [field1[,filed2]], -f [field1[,filed2]]

    Specify a field or number fields to *import* from the data